pebble-dev/developer.rebble.io/source/_guides/tools-and-resources/developer-connection.md

 order: 3
 ---

-In order to install apps from the local SDK using the `pebble` tool or from [CloudPebble]({{ site.links.cloudpebble }}), the Pebble Android or iOS app must be set up to allow a connection from the computer to the watch.
+In order to install apps from the local SDK using the `pebble` tool, the Pebble Android or iOS app must be set up to allow a connection from the computer to the watch.
 This enables viewing logs and installing apps directly from the development environment, speeding up development.

 Follow the steps illustrated below to get started.